 The firm successfully defended a corporate defendant and its principals against allegations of, inter alia, unpaid severance pay and wrongful termination in an action filed in the Supreme Court of the State of New York, County of New York.
 The firm secured a favorable and speedy resolution for the client by dismissing the action in the pre-pleading stage.
-A copy of our motion to dismiss the case can be found here.

 This memorandum of law is submitted in support of the defendants' motion for(1) an order pursuant to CPLR 3211(a)(1),(5),(7) dismissing each and every cause of action in the plaintiff's complaint; and(2) an order pursuant to 22 N.Y.C.R.R.
 1200.0, Rule 3.7, disqualifying Stropheus Law LLC, as counsel for the plaintiff in this action;together with such other and further relief that the Court may deem just and proper.
 The defendants refer to and incorporate here in the Complaint (Doc.
 No.2) and its exhibits, and the Affirmation of("VA ff.") submitted in support of the instant motion.